luuap/ws-lambda-redis/README.md

 # ws-lambda-redis

-A Minimal setup for Web Socket <-> API Gateway <-> Lambda <-> Redis.
-It pings the Redis server and echoes your Web Socket message.
+A Minimal setup for WebSocket <-> API Gateway <-> Lambda <-> Redis.
+It pings the Redis server and echoes your WebSocket message.

 Does not use CloudFormation.
 Work with AWS solely through the web console.
 Only uses Serverless Framework for packaging.